hu-ke/web3-nft-trading-node/README.md

 - **API for NFT Generation:** Endpoints to create unique NFTs with customizable metadata.
 - **API for NFT Trading:** Endpoints for buying, selling, and trading NFTs.
-- **Blockchain Interaction:** Interacts with the Ethereum blockchain on the Sepolia test network.
-- **Security:** Implements security best practices for handling sensitive data and transactions.

 ## Getting Started